Deepbaran/udemy-golang/README.md

       }
       ```
         - d -> The actual copy of the deck we're working with is available in the function as a variable called 'd'. d refers to the actual value / actual instance and not a copy of it. [think of d as 'this' equivalent in oops]
+        - One thing to note here, is that d is a pass by value here.
+So, if we do update it, we are essectially updating a copy of d.
+We are passing d by value.
+        - To update d itself, we need to pass it by reference with the help of pointers.
         - Every variable of type 'deck' can call this function on itself
           - > cards.print()
         - By convention we name the receiver by 1 or 2 letters that matches the type of the receiver.
 Hence, d in the case of type deck.
 Go does not use words like "this" and "self".